 One example of how rising costs have made the $100,000 benchmark obsolete is the price of housing.
 According to the US Census Bureau, the median price of a home in 1988 was $112,500; by 2016 it was $223,200 — almost double.

 Of course, inflation has also increased salaries, and more people are earning $100,000 than ever before.
 But that only serves to further diminish the six-figure income mystique.

-For instance, Census data shows that in 1992, approximately five percent of all households were earning at least $100,000 annually.
-However, by 2007, that figure had quadrupled to 20%; that figure is almost certainly higher today.
+For instance, US Census data shows that in 1992, approximately 5% of all households were earning at least $100,000 annually.
+However, by 2010, that figure had quadrupled to 20%; that figure is almost certainly higher today.

-The proof is in the pudding; jobs paying $100,000 or more per year are nowhere near as rare as they used to be 25 years ago.
-In fact today, they’re quite common.
+The proof is in the pudding; jobs paying $100,000 or more per year are nowhere near as rare as they used to be 30 years ago.
+Today, they’re quite common.

 The Bottom Line

 True, there are some places where an annual income of $100,000 will go a long way — but there are other places where it won’t.

 No matter where you live, the bottom line is this: earning one-hundred grand a year certainly no longer has the cachet it once did.
 Sorry, folks.

 I think it’s finally time for a new benchmark.
 Two-hundred thousand, anyone?